Updated April 15, 2025

 - Gaming Industry for Online Multiplayer Platforms

-- Description: In the gaming industry, especially for online multiplayer platforms, white box testing ensures the security and integrity of gaming environments, protecting against cheats, hacks, and protecting user data.
+- Description: In the gaming industry, especially for online multiplayer platforms, white box testing ensures the security and integrity of gaming environments, protecting against cheats and hacks and protecting user data.

 - Example: A popular online multiplayer game undergoes white box testing, revealing security gaps that could have allowed players to exploit the game’s economy.
 Fixes are rapidly deployed, maintaining a fair and secure gaming environment.